Piotr1215/crossplane-gitops-model/README.md

   `cd flux-infra`

-Source: Author based on Crossplane.io- switch to the directory where repository was cloned and execute below commands

 ### Add Source

 - add source repository to tell Flux what to observe and synchronize
-    > We are adding here my public GitHub repository to keep things simple.
     > Flux will register this repository and every 30 seconds check for changes.

-- optionally clone if you have forked the repository `git clone https://github.com/Piotr1215/crossplane-ec2.git`

 - execute below command in the flux-infra repository, it will add a Git Source